-Tricep bench dips are one of the simplest and most effective bodyweight exercises you can do.
+Tricep bench dips are one of the simplest and most effective bodyweight exercises that you can do.
+They are a super exercise to build, harden, and strengthen your triceps.

 So, if you’ve been wondering if you should do tricep bench dips, how to go about them, and how to fit them into your training, read on.
 We’ll break it down for you.